 Where notification is that the private foster carers have moved to live in the area of another local authority, the social worker must immediately pass to the new authority the name and address of the foster carer, the name of the child being privately fostered, the name and address of the child's parents.

 Where notification is that the placement has ended, the social worker should ascertain the name and address of the person now caring for the child and their relationship with the child.

 Parents also have a duty to notify the local authority in writing of the ending of the placement including the name and address of the person into whose care the child has moved.

 Any agency that becomes aware of a private fostering arrangement must immediately notify the local authority in writing of the arrangement and must inform the parent and private foster carer of their intention to do so.

 3. Action to be Taken on Receipt of Notification

-When notification or information is received from any source that a child is privately fostered, this information must be passed to the Children's Services Department where the privately fostered child resides.
+When notification or information is received from any source that a child is privately fostered, this information must be passed to Children's Social Care for the area where the privately fostered child resides.

 A social worker will be allocated to carry out the following initial tasks within one week of the notification:

 - Complete agency checks with social care records, health and education;

 - Visit the foster carers in the home where the child is to live and speak to them and all members of the household;